Austerity, recovery and innovation

 Victory in the World War came at a high price.
 Britain had taken on large debts in the early years, when America had provided munitions on credit.
-From 1945 the loan had to be repaid in instalments.
+From 1945 the loans had to be repaid in instalments.
 As a result there was a major export drive, and retailers faced controls intended to reserve as many British-made finished goods as possible for sale abroad and to prevent merchandise from being brought in from overseas.
 These austerity measures left the displays in other retailers looking drab and depleted, while a new generation of Woolworth Buyers rose to the challenge, particularly in improving the firm's selection of Stationery, Cards and Books.

-Shortcuts to related content in the Woolworths Museum
+Shortcuts to related content

 Stationery, Cards and Books Gallery